apache/activemq-website/src/components/classic/documentation/how-do-i-use-ssl.md

 #### Using the javax.net.ssl.* System Properties

-Before starting the broker's VM set the ACTIVEMQ_SSL_OPTS environment variable so that it knows to use the broker keystore. (note that in previous versions of ActiveMQ Classic this property was called SSL_OPTS in some scripts.
+Before starting the broker's VM set the ACTIVEMQ_SSL_OPTS environment variable so that it knows to use the broker keystore. (note that in previous versions of ActiveMQ this property was called SSL_OPTS in some scripts.
 As of v5.12.0 all scripts use ACTIVEMQ_SSL_OPTS)

 ```
 export ACTIVEMQ_SSL_OPTS = -Djavax.net.ssl.keyStore=/path/to/broker.ks -Djavax.net.ssl.keyStorePassword=password